Where law and science intertwine.

 - Successfully complete 480 units as outlined in the Program Structure

-- For students wishing to complete Honours in Law, they must complete a minimum of 2 Law elective courses at a 400 coded level
+- For students wishing to complete Honours in Law, they must complete a minimum of 2 Law elective courses (24 units) at a 400 coded level

 - MTH103 and MTH104 assumes you have successfully completed a Years 11-12 mathematics subject (or equivalent) and preferably at least Mathematics B. Should you wish to proceed to 200 or 300 coded mathematics courses, you would first need to successfully complete MTH103 and MTH104 to meet prerequisite requirements.
-MTH100 does not meet the prerequisite necessary to enrol in advanced level mathematics courses.
+MTH100 does not meet the prerequisite necessary to enrol in developing and graduate level mathematics courses.